opencog/opencog/opencog/eva/src/README-affects.md

 The core ideas are inspired by work from Donald Nathanson and his book "Pride and Shame".
 This book names nine basic affects.
 These form a substrate to emotional experience.
-The book si reviewed by Richard Ostrofsky  "Affect Theory, Shame and the Logic of Personality" (January, 2003) http://www.secthoughts.com/Misc%20Essays/Shame%20and%20Personality.pdf
+The book is reviewed by Richard Ostrofsky  "Affect Theory, Shame and the Logic of Personality" (January, 2003) http://www.secthoughts.com/Misc%20Essays/Shame%20and%20Personality.pdf